wichmann-lab/python-psignifit/docs/examples/advanced-options.md

 ```{code-cell} ipython3
 options['thresh_PC'] = .9
 ```

+Note that this corresponds to a 95 \% in a 2AFC task.

 The definition of the `width` parameter of a psychometric function can be changed with the option `width_alpha`.